nijikokun/bacon.css/readme.md

 NiCSS
 ======
-Pronounced, Nice.
+Pronounced, /nīs/ ("nice").
 NiCSS is a Nice CSS Syntax that takes a pythonic approach to CSS.
 Built to work in the browser *or* client side.
 Currently in mega-alpha-stage, but gaining traction towards being alpha or even beta.